 Since the government announced its plans to introduce a flat rate pension (or ‘single tier’ pension, as they prefer to call it), I’ve had dozens of emails from women who are furious that they won’t qualify for it, despite the fact that men born on the same date will.
-That’s because men won’t get their state pension until they’re 65, whereas women’s state pension age is lower.
+Who won’t get it and why not?

 Why women won’t get the flat rate pension